 ‘Well, it’s from both sides really.
 My mum is a pureblood witch, my dad’s a Muggle but his sister is a Muggle-born witch, so it runs in both sides.’

 ‘Oh.
 Does your mum not live with you then?’
-Lily asked, feeling like she was interrogating Chloe but not being able to stop herself from asking.
+Lily asked, feeling like she was interrogating Corinne but not being able to stop herself from asking.

 ‘No, she died when I was very little.’
-Chloe replied before quickly changing the subject and addressing Abigail to prevent Lily questioning her further.
+Corinne replied before quickly changing the subject and addressing Abigail to prevent Lily questioning her further.
 ‘What about you, are you from a magical family?’

 ‘Oh, no!
 First I knew of magic was when I got my letter, which we threw in the bin thinking it was a prank.
 Next thing I know Professor McGonagall is in my house making the plates and cutlery dance around the dining room table!’
 Abigail chattered enthusiastically.
 ‘I’m definitely the only witch in my family!’

 ‘Me too!’
 Lily said, glad that she was not the only Gryffindor to be Muggle-born.
 Then thinking about how easily Corinne had just performed magic, added in a low tone, ‘Are you as worried as me that you won’t be able to perform the spells as well as the others?’

 Abigail laughed.
 ‘No!
 Magic can’t be that hard, you just wave your wand and say a few words.
 You saw how easily Corinne just did magic on her first try!
 Nah, we’ll be fine Lily, stop worrying.’

 ‘I’m not so sure,’ Lily replied, wishing she could be as optimistic as Abigail.

 ‘Abigail’s right,’ James interjected with a mouthful of roast potato.
 ‘Magic is easy – well, for some of us anyway.’